FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/02/23_AWSCommonArchitecturePatterns.md

 Centralized designs require the use of TGW to provide a simple hub and spoke architecture to inspect traffic.
 These can simplify east-west and egress traffic inspection needs while removing the need for IGWs and NAT Gateways to be deployed in each protected VPC for egress inspection.
 You can still mix a decentralized architecture to inspect ingress and even egress traffic while leveraging the centralized design for all east-west inspection.

-The **yellow numbers** show the initial packet flow for a session and how it is routed (using ingress, VPC routes, and TGW routes) to the GWLBe which then sends traffic to the FortiGate CNF stack.
-The **blue numbers (east-west)** and **purple numbers (egress)** show the returned traffic after inspection by the FortiGate CNF stack.
+The **yellow numbers** show the initial packet flow for a session and how it is routed (using ingress, VPC routes, and TGW routes) to the GWLBe which then sends traffic to the FortiGate Autoscale stack.
+The **blue numbers (east-west)** and **purple numbers (egress)** show the returned traffic after inspection by the FortiGate Autoscale Group.

 ![](image-cap-6.png)

 ![](image-cap-7.png)

 ![](image-cap-8.png)

-For more examples of distributed and centralized models, please reference the examples on the [**FortiGate CNF Admin Guide**](https://docs.fortinet.com/document/fortigate-cnf/latest/administration-guide/325439/deployment-scenarios).